marcouderzo/CSDemoParser/Worklog.md

 ```

-The useful data in this event are the userid, position, pitch, yaw of the dead player and the attacker, as well as the weapon used to kill and weather or not it was a headshot.
+The useful data in this event are the `userid`, `position`, `pitch`, `yaw` of the dead player and the attacker, as well as the weapon used to kill and weather or not it was a headshot.

 **Bomb Planted, Bomb Defused**

-The bomb_planted event is triggered when a player plants the bomb.
+The `bomb_planted` event is triggered when a player plants the bomb.

 ```
 bomb_planted